2023 London Marathon: Non elite races

 90-year-old David Picksley (right) was the oldest finisher.

 A mini-marathon took place on 22 April, and was started by Jake Wightman, who won the 1,500 metres event at the 2022 World Athletics Championships.
 The events were run over distances of 1 mi and 2.6 km, and over 8,000 children ran, the most competitors at any London mini-marathon.

 The main mass participation event started in waves between 10:00 and 11:30 BST.
 There were 49,272 starters, more than any previous London Marathon.
 There were expected to be around 48,000 finishers, and by 17:00 BST the event had beaten the previous record of 42,549 finishers set in 2019.
 The youngest competitor was 18 years and one day old, and the oldest was aged 90.
 Former sportspeople who competed in the marathon event included former Olympic curler Eve Muirhead and former England rugby union captain Chris Robshaw.
-Other celebrity competitors included presenters Chris Evans and Adele Roberts, Harry Judd from the band McFly, Marcus Mumford of Mumford & Sons actor Josh O'Connor and 10 then current Members of Parliament, including Chancellor of the Exchequer Jeremy Hunt.
+Other celebrity competitors included Waterloo Road actor Ben Ryan Davies, presenters Chris Evans and Adele Roberts, Harry Judd from the band McFly, Marcus Mumford of Mumford & Sons actor Josh O'Connor and 10 then current Members of Parliament, including Chancellor of the Exchequer Jeremy Hunt.
 Adele Roberts broke the marathon record for a competitor running with a stoma bag.